Search

 Mersi.

-4. curs valutar
+4. curs valutar Avatar

 Mai e si a 3-a varianta, mai simpla care are sintaxa similara cu update-ul.